phpMussel/phpMussel/_docs/readme.en.md

 ####"signatures" (Category)
 Signatures configuration.

+"Filename"
+- Check filenames against filename based signatures when scanning?
+If so, specify the names of the signature files to use, delimited by commas.

 "MD5"
 - Check against MD5 signatures when scanning?
 If so, specify the names of the signature files to use, delimited by commas.